 All corporate organisations that rely on any legislation or compliance procedures have a responsibility to effectively train their employees.
 Virtual Reality (VR) provides a fully immersive experience of real world examples in a training safe environment, so if you need to provide training on procedures around fire safety, first aid, or construction sites, VR is a big plus.
 It can also help facilitate an understanding of product knowledge within the healthcare or engineering sectors.

-We have developed a number of VR training projects and our newest one uses the (Google) Mirage standalone headset and integrates with any Learning management Systems using xAPI.
+We have developed a number of VR training projects and our newest one uses the Oculus Quest headset and integrates with any Learning management Systems using xAPI.